blagae/whitakers_words/README.md

 This project is far from production-ready.
 Known issues are:

 * `prefixes.py` and `suffixes.py` are not being used in program logic right now
-* there is no longer a response builder which outputs JSON
+* there is no longer a response builder which can output to JSON
-* `INFLECTS.LAT` has two sets of two numbers to indicate declination etc; the only one I use right now is the first one.
+* `INFLECTS.LAT` has two sets of two numbers to indicate declination etc; only the first one is used right now.
 * there is as of yet no way to filter for e.g. pre-classical inflections
 * pronoun analysis provides terribly incorrect results